 The four maps in Fig. 14 illustrate how much the variation of the input parameters influences the simulated hazard for the four stages of the multi-hazard chain.
-The prediction of co-seismic slope failures shows the highest spread and there-5 fore the highest influence on the total event variability.
+The prediction of co-seismic slope failures shows the highest spread and therefore the highest influence on the total event variability.
 The uncertainty in the input parameters influences the slope failure equations most since we have simulated the multi-stage event as an integrated sequence in which the uncertainties in one process influence various other processes.
-Despite the 10 uncertainties, there is a substantial certainty that flooding of the town of Yinxiu will occur, independent of the input parameters.
+Despite the uncertainties, there is a substantial certainty that flooding of the town of Yinxiu will occur, independent of the input parameters.
 For all performed simulations, the deposition volume in the Min River is never below approximately a third $(2.1 \times 10^5 \text{ m}^3)$ of the estimated volume $(7.11 \times 10^5 \text{ m}^3)$.
-For at least 80% of the simulations, there is at least some flooding seperienced with a depth above 50 cm in Yinxiu.
+For at least 80% of the simulations, there is at least some flooding experienced with a depth above 50 cm in Yinxiu.
 In comparison to other multi-stage hazard studies, these numbers are relatively high (Mergili et al., 2018b).
-Mergili et al. (2018b) reported that threshold behavior and nonlinear effects dominated the alterations in model behavior with changing param-20 eters.
+Mergili et al. (2018b) reported that threshold behavior and nonlinear effects dominated the alterations in model behavior with changing parameters.
 While the event they describe is quite different from the Hongchun disaster, there is a similar influence from threshold effects on the interpretation and certainty of model outcomes.
-In this current study, threshold effects most likely exist re-
+In this current study, threshold effects most likely exist related to the landslide dam behavior in both the Hongchun watershed and the Min River.
+With altered input, there could be insufficient material for landslide dam creation or not enough flow and entrainment for breaching.
+However, we do not encounter scenarios that fall below the threshold of breaching in our ensemble.